College Scholarship Program

 Funding for College Scholarship Program is made possible through the generorosity of:

 Each year we provide scholarships to deserving Illinois high school seniors so they can attend college.
 We offer $2,500 scholarships for graduating seniors.
 This can be applied to their freshmen year of studies.

-All applications for 2017's College Scholarship Program must be sent to the Back 2 School Illinois office at 3959 N. Lincoln Ave., Chicago, IL 60613 and must be postmarked by
+All applications for 2017 College Scholarship Program should be sent to the Back 2 School Illinois, 3959 N. Lincoln Ave., Chicago, IL 60613 and postmarked by April 1, 2017 to be eligible.

-Recipients of the scholarship will receive two complementary tickets to attend Back 2 School Illinois’s Kickoff Event on May 4th as well as a speed reading & memory training course courtesy of Iris Reading.
-To learn more visit Iris Reading.
+Scholarship recipients receive two complimentary tickets to Back 2 School Illinois’ Kickoff Event as well as a speed reading & memory training course courtesy of Iris Reading.

 Andrea Bossi is a high school senior at Lindblom Math & Science Academy where she will be graduating with a 4.94 GPA.
 She has an impressive list of academic accomplishments as well extracurricular activities, including Secretary of Nation Honor Society and involvement with Fish Spies, which involved building a camera apparatus to record first-ever footage of icefish in Antartica.
 Additionally, she was captain of the Varsity Girls’ Soccer team as well as the Cross Country team and a member of Computational Thinking 4 Girls.